Beetleee/Trainer/README.md

 ### Can we PREDICT a positive DJI timeframe by using weather forecasting?

 ## Project 2: Scanning a pokemon: Team balance recommendation - Notable pokemon near you (using multiple large pokemon stat datasets; large pokemon image dataset; geographic location dataset for specific pokemon features)!
-- Pokemon
-- Daily performance from 1992 to 2022
-- Comparison over other atmospheric features

 ## Questions we want to answer:
 ### Can we create a pokemon image classifier?